-Walt Disney World is in the process of switching to a new ticket system.
+Walt Disney World switched to a new type of tickets, the RFID ticket.
 This affects all types of tickets including the Disney Armed Forces Salute military tickets for Disney World.

 The new tickets have a small Radio-frequency identification (RFID) transmitter inside which identifies each individual ticket to the WDW ticketing system.
 These tickets are held up to a scanner in order to be read.
 The old style tickets had a strip on the back and were read just like an ATM reads a debit card.

 Disney is switching to this new technology to allow a smoother guest experience.
 Disney has plans for these new tickets to be used for a multitude of functions such as, the previously mentioned new ticketing system for the parks, acting as your room key, making purchases, and as your token for the highly anticipated FastPass+ system.
 The FastPass+ system will allow guests to reserve times for popular attractions before ever leaving home.

 For years guests staying in Disney resorts could have their room key and park tickets combined in one card.
 This continues with the RFID tickets,Disney is even testing bracelets with RFID transmitters in place of credit card type tickets.
 Unfortunately combining the room key and park ticket has never been available for Disney Armed Forces Salute room reservations and tickets).

 No identifying information is stored on the ticket, it only transmits an ID number, the computer systems it interacts with then look up the ID to determine the ticket’s status.
 So any real data is stored on Disney’s regular systems, not on the ticket.

 Disney Armed Forces Salute tickets can be purchased a several locations

 - Shades of Green, the military resort on Disney World property